A heat map is a good visual analysis layer to add to your data set to get some insights quickly.

 - In the ‘Conditional formatting rules’ pane, click on Color Scale.

-- In the Color Scale options, click on Preview to select from some pre-specified options.
+- In the Color Scale options, click on Preview to select from some pre-specified color gradient options.
 Note that the color on the left is applied to the low value and on the color on the right is applied to high values.
 You can also customize the colors.

 - When you’ve selected the gradient you want, click on Done.

-Creating a Heat Map in Google Sheets (Single Color)
+How to Create a Heat Map in Google Sheets (Single Color)

 When you use Color Scale, the gradient is applied based on the value in the cell.